OrSason/sela-post-bootcamp/kubernetes/helm/README.md

  - chart will expose the app using ingress rule

  ### how to install?
-   - after AKS is deployed run
+   - after AKS is deployed, connect with

+         $ az login
+         $ az aks get-credentials --resource-group <resouce-group-name> --name <cluster-name>

+   -  install chart with

           $ helm install <release-name> ./web-app

    - check pods and services with

            $ kubectl get pods
            $ kbectl get svc

-  - default values can be changed in values.yml
+  - custom values can be set in values.yml